cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/Inventory.md

 # Inventory

-Results from the CDO inventory that match the search term.
+Results from the SCC inventory that match the search term.

 ## Properties